sandialabs/hpc-connect/README.md

 - vendor: The MPI implementation vendor (e.g., openmpi, mpich).
 - exec: The command to execute the launcher (e.g., mpiexec, mpirun).
 - numproc_flag: The flag used to specify the number of processes (e.g., -n).
-- default_options: A list of default options passed to the launcher.
+- default_flags: A list of default options passed to the launcher.
-- default_local_options: A list of options specific to local execution.
+- local_flags: A list of options specific to local execution.
+- post_flags: A list of options that are added to the command line after all other launcher args
 - mappings: A dictionary for additional mappings or configurations, where command-line flags can be replaced with their corresponding values.

 Configuration variables can also be specified through environment variables named `HPCC_LAUNCH_NAME` where `NAME` is any one of the configuration variables given above.
 Variables defined in the environment take precedent over variables defined in the configuration file.